chrissimpkins/naked-docs/quickstart.rst

 QuickStart Guide
 ==================

-Bake Your Own Spam and Eggs
+Make Your Own Spam and Eggs
 ----------------------------
 This guide will take you from an empty directory to a PyPI push of your first application release using features available in the Naked framework.
 You will learn how to: